• Skip to main content

 • Made federal tax deposits for the last two quarters.

 In some cases, you may need to meet additional requirements.
-For instance, the IRS generally won’t allow businesses to make payments on more than $25,000 in back taxes unless the business is no longer operating.
+For instance, the IRS generally won’t allow businesses to make payments on more than $25,000 in back taxes unless the business is no longer operating – but there are exceptions to that rule.

 How to Fill Out IRS Form 433-B